-One of Italy’s ‘must-see’ cities, Amalfi is a fabulous fusion of stunning architecture, scintillating scenery, beautiful beaches, and rich, artistic heritage.
-Since 1997, the city has enjoyed its status as a World Heritage UNESCO Site in recognition of its beauty and its historical importance, which many or may not have something to do with it being the alleged birthplace of cannelloni!
+One of Italy's 'must-see' spots, Amalfi is a fabulous fusion of stunning architecture, scintillating scenery, beautiful beaches, and rich, artistic heritage.
+Since 1997, the city has enjoyed its status as a World Heritage UNESCO Site in recognition of its beauty and its historical importance, which may or may not have something to do with it being the alleged birthplace of cannelloni!

-With such a varied backdrop to take a break in, you’ll find plenty of things to do in Amalfi, whether you’re a foodie, history buff, thrill-seeker, travelling with your better half, or here with the family.
-Take a road trip along the famous Amalfi Drive along the coast, sail into a grotto lit by a magical green or blue glow, or get back to nature with a hike through the Valle delle Ferriere, best known for its waterfalls.
-You could even walk in the footsteps of some of history’s greats; from the ancient Greeks and Romans at Paestum to Virginia Woolf and Richard Wagner at the Villa Rufolo!
-In Amalfi, things to do are in plentiful supply!
+With such a varied backdrop to take a break in, you'll find plenty of things to do in Amalfi, whether you're a foodie, history buff, thrill-seeker, travelling with your better half, or here with the family.
+Take a road trip along the famous Amalfi Drive, sail into a grotto lit by a magical green or blue glow, or get back to nature with a hike through the Valle delle Ferriere, best known for its waterfalls.
+You could even walk in the footsteps of some of history's greats; from the ancient Greeks and Romans at Paestum to Virginia Woolf and Richard Wagner at the Villa Rufolo!
+In Amalfi, you won’t be short of things to do.

 Family Days Out

-The ruined, medieval watchtower of Tolle dello Ziro is atmospheric and fascinating, and ideal for families to explore.
-Similarly, the crumbling Greek temples and ragged remains of the Roma amphitheatre, houses, and buildings at Paestum are inspiring and ideal for younger visitors.
+The ruined, medieval watchtower of Tolle dello Ziro is an atmospheric and fascinating place, ideal for families looking to explore.
+Similarly, the crumbling Greek temples and ragged remains of the Roma amphitheatre, houses, and buildings at Paestum are bound to impress younger visitors.

-If you’d like something with a more serene feel to it, head to the Villa Communale, in Salerno.
-This is the town’s famous botanic gardens.
-Filled with plants, fountains and statues, this lovely park is popular with families on long summer evenings.
-It’s also renowned for its Christmas lights, which add festive cheer from November to January.
+For something more serene, head to the Villa Comunale in Salerno.
+This is the town's famous botanic gardens.
+Filled with plants, fountains and statues, this beautiful park is popular with families on long summer evenings.
+It's also renowned for its Christmas lights, which add festive cheer from November to January.

 Exploring the Coast